-This August, Prevention Action Alliance (PAA) hosted our first fundraiser, Your Role in Prevention, and named Dr. Amy Acton as the inaugural recipient of the Stick Your Neck Out for Prevention Award.
+This August, Prevention Action Alliance (PAA) hosted our first fundraiser, Your Role in Prevention.
+It named Dr. Amy Acton the inaugural recipient of the Stick Your Neck Out for Prevention Award.
 With this award, we are excited to honor those in our community who embody PAA’s mission – helping to prevent substance misuse and promote mental health wellness.

 The Inaugural Award Winner

 The idea to give an award to someone within our community originated while planning the Your Role in Prevention Fundraiser.
-Thinking about everyone’s role in prevention, we realized that there are members in our communities that not only influence but create awareness and resources through promoting prevention and mental health wellness.
-While these influencers champion prevention and mental health wellness, they are often faced with obstacles and difficult paths as they push for data-driven change.
-These are the people we want to uplift and recognize; those who have been sticking their neck out for prevention.
+Thinking about everyone’s role in prevention, we realized that there are members in our communities who not only influence but also create awareness and resources through promoting prevention and mental health wellness.
+While these influencers champion prevention and mental health wellness, they often face obstacles and difficult paths as they push for data-driven change.
+We want to uplift and recognize these people: those who have been sticking their necks out for prevention.
 As we began brainstorming, one name kept rising to the top – Dr. Amy Acton.

 The Story of the Giraffe

 The “Stick Your Neck Out for Prevention” Award features a giraffe front and center.
 Giraffes have always been symbolic within PAA.
-When Hope Taft first created our organization, she used her love of giraffes as an analogy – describing those passionate and active in the work of prevention as “sticking their neck out”.
-This imagery has followed PAA these 35+ years, serving as a reminder that prevention is challenging work, and the outcomes of our labor make a difference.
+When Hope Taft first created our organization, she used her love of giraffes as an analogy – describing those passionate and active in the work of prevention as “sticking their neck out.”
+This imagery has followed us these 35+ years, reminding us that prevention is challenging work and that the outcomes of our labor make a difference.

 “I knew I wanted to include a giraffe in the award, but I also wanted to highlight Ohio artistry.
-The Works is in Newark and has a focus in glassblowing and glass fusion within their hands-on discovery classes,” said Gerbig.
+The Works is in Newark and focuses on glassblowing and glass fusion within their hands-on discovery classes,” said Gerbig.

 As luck would have it, Larry was personally familiar with the Acton Family, his children having been taught by Dr. Acton’s husband, Eric, in school.